erri120/Playnite.Extensions/README.md

 **Usage**:

 This Metadata Provider expects a link to the game on Fanza (eg: `https://www.dmm.co.jp/dc/doujin/-/detail/=/cid=d_216826/`) as the name of the game.
+If you do not provide a link the Plugin will search for the game on the site and let you choose from the results.

 **Settings**: